Edit Blog Post

 Combestone Tor in Full Beam

-Lit by the headlines from my car.
+Lit by the headlights from my car.

 due to everyone having a look.